-Republican leaders in the Senate released a new Senate version of the Trump Tax Scam that includes a repeal of the individual mandate.
-Repealing the individual mandate, which requires that every American have health insurance or pay a penalty, was the centerpiece of the Republicans’ failed effort to pass the “skinny repeal” bill in the Senate in July.
-Numerous major health care groups have come out strongly against the idea of repealing the individual mandate, saying that it will lead to “a significant increase in premiums, which would in turn substantially increase the number of uninsured Americans.”
+The Trump Tax Scam, enacted in December 2017, includes a repeal of the individual mandate.
+Repealing the individual mandate, which requires that every American have health insurance or pay a penalty, was the centerpiece of the Republicans’ failed effort to pass the “skinny repeal” bill in the Senate in July 2017.
+Numerous major health care groups came out strongly against the idea of repealing the individual mandate, saying that it will lead to “a significant increase in premiums, which would in turn substantially increase the number of uninsured Americans.”
+The good news is that the individual mandate remains in effect through the end of 2018, which gives states some time to react with health coverage policy changes at the state level.

-Senate Republicans Want to Use Their Tax Scam to Tank Insurance Markets
+Republicans Used Their Tax Scam to Tank Insurance Markets

 The Congressional Budget Office (CBO), in preparation for this possibility, prepared an analysis of what the effect of repealing the individual mandate would be on insurance markets.
 Their results are damning: